Spherical Principal Curves: Enhancement of Principal Circle for Initialization

-In this study, for a better initialization of the proposed principal curves in Section 4, we propose a new principal circle that does not depend on tangent projection.
-This attempt was previously made by Gray et al. (1980), which embeds a sphere into three-dimensional space and then find a circle that minimizes the reconstruction error through an iterative quadratic approximation of geodesic distances in the three-dimensional spatial coordinate system.
-Specifically, Gray et al. (1980) expressed the center of the circle as three-dimensional coordinates $(x_1, x_2, x_3)$ with a constraint of $x_1^2 + x_2^2 + x_3 ^2=1$.

-On the other hand, we obtain the constraint-free optimization problem by expressing the center of the circle using a spherical coordinate system in Section 3.2; hence, our principal curve can be obtained through a simple algorithm.
+This study proposes a new principal circle that does not rely on tangent projection for better initialization of the proposed principal curve presented in \Cref{proposed}.
+We obtain the constraint-free optimization problem by expressing the center of the circle using the spherical coordinate system in \Cref{exact} and \Cref{hyper}.